 The summit is 224 metres above sea level and offers sweeping views of the Bay of Plenty coastline.
-There are several tracks through the park which can be used to enjoy the views and explore the numerous archaeological features, including seven pā sites.
+There are several tracks through the park which can be used to enjoy the views and explore the numerous archaeological features and many ancient pā sites.

 Partnerships